akentai/Personal-Portfolio-Optimization/README.md

    Transaction fees are excluded.
 Based on Interactive Brokers, costs are around **€1.75 per instrument**, which is negligible for larger monthly investments.

 5. **Dollar Analysis**
-   Everything is in dollars since that is what 'yfinance' api provides.
+   Everything is in dollars since that is what 'yfinance' API provides.

 ---